SofyanAkbar94/stock-market-project/README.md

 After installing the dependencies, you can generate a requirements.txt file: pipenv lock -r > requirements.txt

-# Algo Trading

-This project implements an end-to-end algorithmic trading strategy using the `yfinance` API.

 ## Installation

 1. Clone the repository.